Home » Plan Your Trip

 Here is the hard truth: the more popular attractions will have lines over an hour long by noon!
 We are unwilling to wait in line that long for an attraction.

-Disney was smart to spread the popular attractions all around the parks so you can’t do them all first thing, but if you combine early morning with the FastPasses for later on you are well on your way to a magical day!
-Please don’t run into the Magic Kingdom and sit down on “It’s a Small World”!
-You can easily hit that one later in the day and I promise there will be very little wait.
+Disney was smart to spread the popular attractions all around the parks so you can’t do them all first thing, but if you combine early morning with the Lightning Lanes for later on, you are well on your way to a magical day!

 5. Use a Touring Plan